 Many believe that ads on CTV are viewable by default.
-This may seem logical due to the full screen nature we normally associate with CTV, but it doesn't account for other factors - like whether the TV screen is off while content and ads play, or if viewers quickly drop out when ads begin to play.
-In fact, based on recent analysis from DoubleVerify (DV), nearly every top CTV app tested continues to play content and register ad impressions long after a TV is turned off in at least one CTV device type.
-DV also found that one in ten top CTV apps have a large issue with user drop off in ads - where 50% of ad impressions drop before reaching the first quartile.
-Since these factors impact the effectiveness of advertising on CTV, advertisers are increasingly demanding the ability to verify viewability on CTV.
+However, this doesn't account for other factors - like whether the ad is playing fully on-screen, if the TV screen is off while content and ads play, or if viewers quickly drop out when ads begin to play.
+In fact, based on analysis from DoubleVerify (DV), nearly every top CTV app tested continues to play content and register ad impressions long after a TV is turned off on at least one CTV device type.
+DV also found that one in ten top CTV apps have a large issue with user drop-off in ads - where 50% of ad impressions drop before reaching the first quartile.
+As these factors can significantly impact the effectiveness of advertising on CTV, advertisers must be able to address these viewability challenges through campaign measurement and protection.
+At present, OM SDK addresses both the geometry and TV screen on/off issues.
+This is currently available for Android TV (which includes Amazon FireTV) and tvOS with more platforms being released soon.